google/wuffs/doc/puffs-the-language.md

 `!` or a question mark `?` but not both.
 An exclamation mark means that the function is impure, and may assign to things other than its local variables.
-A question mark means that the function is impure and furthermore a coroutine: it can be suspended while returning a (recoverable) status, such as needing more input data, or a (fatal) error, such as being invalid with respect to a file format.
-If suspended with a status, calling that function again will resume at the suspension point, not necessarily at the top of the function body.
-If suspended with an error, calling that function again will return the same error.
+A question mark means that the function is impure and furthermore a coroutine: it can return a (recoverable) suspension code, such as needing more input data, or return a (fatal) error code, such as being invalid with respect to a file format.
+If suspended, calling that function again will resume at the suspension point, not necessarily at the top of the function body.
+If an error was returned, calling that function again will return the same error.

 Some functions are methods, with syntax `func foo.bar(etc)(etc)`, where `foo` names a struct type and `bar` is the method name.
 Within the function body, an